-Decades after his amazingly productive period in the late 1950s, Boetticher was asked about his working methods, particularly with screenwriter Burt Young.
-“With the real Scott pictures [the Ranown westerns], Burt [Young] and Randy [Scott] and Harry Joe [Brown] and I had complete control and we all thought alike.
+Decades after his amazingly productive period in the late 1950s, Boetticher was asked about his working methods, particularly with screenwriter Burt Kennedy.
+“With the real Scott pictures [the Ranown westerns], Burt [Kennedy] and Randy [Scott] and Harry Joe [Brown] and I had complete control and we all thought alike.
 It was a pleasure because I had the best cameramen, who were my friends, and I had a producer I really liked because he didn’t bother me, Harry Joe Brown, and I don’t think there was ever a finer gentleman in the picture business than Randolph Scott.
 And where John Wayne had a completely different attitude with young actors who were in his pictures, Randy would say ‘I sure like that young fellow,’ like James Coburn, ‘let’s give him more lyrics.’
 In every picture I made with him, with the exception of Westbound [where they didn’t have control over the script], we made a star because Randy and Burt and I wanted to make a star.
 And look at the list: Lee Marvin, Richard Boone, Craig Stevens, Pernell Roberts, James Coburn, Claude Akins.”
 It becomes clearer from his comments that he worked with a remarkably talented and congenial small team.
 What he’s describing only works if the team has control, everybody is very capable and everybody trusts everybody else.
-That elusive kind of lightning struck for him, Scott, Young and Brown for five years, and then it was gone.
+That elusive kind of lightning struck for him, Scott, Kennedy and Brown for five years, and then it was gone.

 Randolph Scott in The Tall T.

-“I would read his [Burt Young’s] scripts and die laughing and be excited and call him and say, ‘Jesus Christ, this is really wonderful.’
+“I would read his [Burt Kennedy’s] scripts and die laughing and be excited and call him and say, ‘Jesus Christ, this is really wonderful.’
 That’s our preparation.
 I got a great script and I shot it and I added to it.
 That’s what a director is supposed to do.
 If you take a good script and you can’t make it better, you’re not a very good director.
 The writer has done everything he possibly can do to make it a good script.
 Now, he delivers it to you, it should be to the best of his ability.
 You’ve got weeks after that even before you’ve got to shoot, supposedly, where you can take a good piece of work and say, ‘Gee, I can improve it a little bit here, a little bit here, a little bit there,’ but that’s what directors should do.
 We didn’t all get together like they do today and have meetings and say, ‘What do you think we ought to do next?’
 We knew what we were going to do.
 We made those Scott pictures in 18 days.
 Three weeks, six days a week.

 “There are too many people today involved in making a motion picture.
 Everybody has a different contribution, and you can’t do it that way.
 A fellow might have a great idea for a sequence but the sequence may not fit the movie.
 And his lovely couple of days shooting that look great on film in the rushes, they don’t fit in the picture.
 Today I’ve been on sets of top directors and they say cut and they all have a meeting.
 And they say, ‘What do you think we ought to do?’
 And they say, ‘I don’t know, what do you think we ought to do?’
 And they discuss it and then they decide.
 Jesus, how can you make pictures like that?”